AthanasiaPet/movie-reservation/README.md

 The REST API is documented using **Swagger**.
 After starting the backend application, Swagger UI is available at: http://localhost:8080/swagger-ui.html

 # Testing
 REST API endpoints were tested using **Postman** (integration testing).
+Basic unit testing was implemented for service layer components.
 Authentication, authorization, and reservation flows were verified through API calls.
 Path: postman/MovieReservationApp.postman_collection.json